cyanna/slate/source/index.html.md

 phone_number | true | New Lead's Phone Number (with area code) campus_id | true | New Lead's Campus Preference.
 Must be ID of campus from EDluminate application. program_id | true | New Leads's Program Preference.
-Must be ID of program from EDluminate application. preferred_contact_method | false | New Lead's Preferred Means of Contact.
+Must be ID of program from EDluminate application. note | false | Note or comment to be associated with the new lead. preferred_contact_method | false | New Lead's Preferred Means of Contact.
 Must be `email` or `mobile_phone` zipcode | false | New Lead's Zip Code best_contact_time | false | New Lead's Preferred time of day to Contact.
 Must be `morning`, `afternoon`, or `evening`